indratanusaha/indratanusaha.github.io/_posts/2025-11-18-my-blog-post.md

 Translation: Let no one disrespect food.

-Modern policy implementation in its current state disrespects nutrition by omission, therefore, it must be changed.
+Modern nutrition policy implementation in its current state disrespects nutrition by omitting protein, therefore, it must be changed with awareness.

-**References**
+## References

 1. Kristie L Ebi and Irakli Loladze, “Elevated Atmospheric CO2 Concentrations and Climate Change Will Affect Our Food’s Quality and Quantity,” The Lancet Planetary Health 3, no. 7 (July 1, 2019): e283–84, https://doi.org/10.1016/s2542-5196(19)30108-1.
 2. Shrutika Ruchit Thakkar, “Assessing the Impact of Climate Change on Tuwar Dal Yields and Its Role in Driving Food Inflation in India,” *International Journal of Global Research Innovations & Technology (IJGRIT).* 03, no. 02 (May 10, 2025): 34-38, https://doi.org/10.62823/ijgrit/03.02.7395.